garfix/nli-go/doc/remarks.md

 - The 'part of speech' that was important in a lexicon was often used for semantic grammar purposes, and rightly so, so the concept turned into that was more naturally performed by the grammar

+===

+I solved question 8.
+I added the fact in the grammar that

+    passive form uses the past participle verb form (supported)

+It is different from the past tense form for irregular verbs.

 # 2020-03-25

 Question 8: